zhyi/zse/README.md

 Licensed under GNU GPL Version 3.

-This is the aggregator of all Java SE Extension Modules.
+The aggregator of all Java SE Extension Modules.

 zse-common
 ---